muyuuuu/Self-Supervise-Object-Detection/README.md

 In the real world, not all data is labeled.
 So how to make good use of unlabeled data?
 Based on the paper I read before, LET's talk about:

-- Semi-supervised object detection, Microsoft published a SOTA related article in ICCV 2021, but the parameters are complicated, and the model capacity needs to be doubled, which is not friendly to non-RMB players
+- Semi-supervised object detection, Microsoft published a SOTA related article in ICCV 2021, but the parameters are complicated and the model capacity needs to be doubled, which is not friendly to non-RMB players
-- Target detection in self-supervised area, DetCo improved based on Moco which paper and code I read and found are not friendly for non-RMB players, and Moco and Simsiam ideas from Facebook AI research are strange and simple, but not easy to accept.
+- Object detection in self-supervised area, DetCo improved based on Moco which paper and code I read and found are not friendly for non-RMB players, and Moco and Simsiam ideas from Facebook AI research are strange and simple, but not easy to accept
-- The baseline of self-EMD is BYOL, and the formula derivation in it is also nice, but the self-monitoring network structure in the early years is encouraging.
+- The baseline of self-EMD is BYOL, and the formula derivation in it is also nice, but the self-monitoring network structure in the early years is not concise

-In conclusion, is there a simple self-supervised training method for target detection in specific scenarios?
-Inspired by self-EMD, I did the following simple tasks:
+In conclusion, is there a simple self-supervised training method for object detection in specific scenarios?
+Inspired by self-EMD, I did the following simple works:

 <p align="center">
     <img src="./sample/ssl.jpg" width="600">